Top 5 Ailments That Can Be Treated with Medical Marijuana

 Crohn’s Disease and Inflammatory Bowel Disease

-The National Center for Biotechnology Information has published encouraging articles about the use medical marijuana in treating the debilitating conditions of Crohn’s Disease and Inflammatory Bowel Disease.
-With exceeding limited treatment options available, patients use medical marijuana to ”relieve symptoms of pain, nausea, and appetite and to improve their overall mood.”
+The National Center for Biotechnology Information has published encouraging articles about the use of medical marijuana in treating the debilitating conditions of Crohn’s Disease and Inflammatory Bowel Disease.
+With exceedingly limited treatment options available, patients use medical marijuana to relieve symptoms of pain, nausea and appetite and to improve their overall mood.”